janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 - Prioritization: Must-Have

 ### Story 15: Enhance book details
-As a member I want to be able to see if a book is borrowed, and if so by whom, in the details of a book,
+As a user I want to be able to see if a book is borrowed, and if so by whom, in the details of a book,
 - Expand the result returned when requesting the details of a book (Story 2)
 - Prioritization: Must-Have